 Dana received her BA in Sociology from the University of Oregon.

 Joshua Hart has been living with Crohn’s for 40+ years, having developed symptoms at the age of three and diagnosed with Crohn’s at five.
-He has been involved in the IBD community for many years, serving as a counselor for CCFA’s Camp Oasis for the past 15.
+He has been involved in the IBD community for many years, serving as a counselor for Crohn's and colitis camps at the Painted Turtle Camp and other camps for over 20 years.

 Alex Akers was diagnosed with Crohn's Disease during high school and he has lived with active IBD ever since.
 Following his diagnosis, Alex immersed himself with all things IBD, including participating in a variety of advocacy and fundraising events with the Crohn's & Colitis Foundation (CCF).
 He met the Co-Founder of C to C, Stacy Dylan, and her son Lowell at IBD Day on the Hill when they were there meeting with legislators to affect change in policy that affects those living with these chronic illnesses.
 Alex also served on the CCF's National Youth Leadership Council during college and then joined the Los Angeles Board of Trustees.
 He has been a volunteer at C to C events since its inception and is now a board member.
 Alex is an advocate for all Crohns & Colitis patients, parents, and caregivers.